At a Glance

 Make sure to emphasise your PQE and any specific cases or projects you've worked on that relate to construction disputes.
 If you've worked with public sector clients or large contractors, share those experiences to show your versatility and expertise.

 Since the role requires immediate availability, be clear about your current situation and readiness to start.
-This will reassure the interviewers that you can meet their urgent needs without delay.
+This will reassure the interviewers that you can step into the role without delay.